astronomer/docs/software/configure-deployment.md

     On this tab you can modify resources for your Deployment.
 Specifically, you can:

+    - Choose a strategy for how you configure resources to Airflow components.
+See [Customize resource usage](customize-resource-usage.md).
     - Select an Airflow executor
     - Allocate resources to your Airflow scheduler and webserver
     - Set scheduler count (*Airflow 2.0+ only*)